Dashboard and API

 Running the full sorry-cypress kit - setting up web dashboard to store and browse test results

-The basic setup of sorry-cypress is already quite useful - we can run cypress tests in parallel without any limitations.
+The setup of sorry-cypress is already quite useful - we can run cypress tests in parallel without any limitations.

 However, we want to store and see the test results and explore errors, screenshots and videos.